What questions should I ask an aeration and seeding provider?

 Any company that only offers aeration and seeding is a red flag because this service requires a lower level of licensing.
-Without experience with fertilizer application and knowledge of how to grow a healthy lawn, it is unlikely they will be able to provide you with the proper resources on how to maximize your investment.
-At a minimum, a company should be able to diagnose and treat lawn disease and pests, as well as offer service calls between regular lawn treatments.
+Without experience with fertilizer application and knowledge of how to grow a healthy lawn, it is unlikely they will be able to provide you with the proper resources to maximize your investment.
+At a minimum, a company should be able to diagnose and treat lawn disease and pests and offer service calls between regular lawn treatments.

 What kind of seed are you using?

 Any weed contamination, even 0.01%, will introduce thousands of weeds to your lawn.
 A company using clean seed may be more expensive than other options, but it is worth the investment.
-At Blades of Green, our seed is blue tag-certified, weed free, and coated to improve germination rates.
+At Blades of Green, our seed is weed free and coated to improve germination rates.

 What type of training do your team members receive?

-Lawn care technicians should be able to answer any questions you have about your treatments and inform you of how you can meet your lawn’s basic needs.
-You should also look for a company that sends the same technician or technician team to your property during each visit.
-This allows them to really get to know your yard and stay on top of any problem areas.
+Lawn care technicians should be able to answer any questions about your treatments and inform you of how you can meet your lawn’s basic needs.
+It would help if you also looked for a company that sends the same technician or technician team to your property during each visit.
+This allows them to know your yard and stay on top of any problem areas.

 Although each company is different, our team members at Blades of Green receive ongoing extensive training, are background-checked, and are regularly incentivized to perform to the best of their ability.
 In addition, the same tech team will service your home each time.

-If a company subcontracts this service out or offers a very brief description of the training their staff receives, this could be problematic.
+This could be problematic if a company subcontracts this service out or offers a very brief description of the training their staff receives.
 Subcontracting the work can create a disconnect in quality, scheduling, and accountability.